volpatto/simple_pybind_example/README.md

 > "- Oh!
 I think this repo is a good starting point for a project I have in mind!
 Can I use it?!"

 Don't say more.
 Free software, MIT license.
 If it help you in any way, I will be very happy!
-At least I help someone!
+At least I helped someone!
 This way I am contributing to a better world.

 ## Contact